-Dindin and Shane both enjoy horseback rides and so we didn’t miss a visit to the Wright Park where they had horseback riding.
+Dindin and Shane both enjoy horseback rides and so we didn’t miss a visit to the Wright Park for horseback riding.
 Dindin’s horse had a pink-colored mane.
 What a lovely experience it is for a little girl.

 The rate is P400 per hour so we just paid for 30 minutes for each of them.
-What was nice about the horseback riding is that it is done around a trail in a forest of pines.
+What was nice about the horseback riding was that it was around a trail in a forest of pines.

-While the Wright Park has some animal smells, I appreciate the fact that there is a stand by cleaner that sweeps the trail after the hoses makes a mess.
+While the Wright Park has some animal smells, I appreciate the fact that a stand by cleaner sweeps the trail after the horses make a mess.

 From the Wright Park, we took the short but really exhausting climb to The Mansion.
 The distance was only 500 meters but going up the steep hill can make you breathless.
-When we reached The Mansion, we just had the mandatory photo opp, as The Mansion is not open to the public anyway.
+When we reached The Mansion, we just had the mandatory photo opp.

-A trip to Baguio City would not be complete without having a photo while wearing Igorot costumes.
-There are many areas in Baguio City where you can have photo opps wearing Igorot costumes, such as the Mine’s View Park, the Lion’s Head at Kennon Road, and Burnham Park.
+A trip to Baguio City would not be complete without having a photo wearing Igorot costumes.
+There are many areas where you can rent Igorot costumes, such as Mine’s View Park, Lion’s Head at Kennon Road, and Burnham Park.

-We did our Igorot photo shoot at Burnham Park.
-We didn’t have to pay for the costume rental.
-We just had to pay P10 per shot in our camera while wearing our costumes.
-Since we had four shots taken with our camera, that amounted to P40 only.
-I gave the attendant P50 because she labored to dress the four of us up.
-It’s so nice that those in the tourism industry of Baguio don’t take advantage of tourists.
+We did our Igorot photo shoot at Burnham Park and didn’t have to pay for costume rental.
+We only had to pay P10 per shot in our camera while wearing our costumes.
+Since we used only four shots, that amounted to P40.
+I gave the attendant P50 because she labored to dress us.
+It’s so nice that the tourism industry of Baguio doesn’t take advantage of tourists.

-But if you want a souvenir print of your photo, it’s going to be P75.
+But if you want a souvenir print, it’s going to be P75.

 Boating and Pedal Go-Kart

 A lot of our activities center on play.
-We believe that fun, play experiences, whether structured or not, helps kids learn.
-We passed through the Burnham Park several times during the course of our Baguio City vacation, so we were able to do many things there.
+We believe that fun experiences help kids learn.
+At the Burnham Park, we were able to do many things.

-One of which is the boating in their lagoon.
-There are several boating operators there, each one with a differently designed boat.
+Boating in their lagoon.
+There are several boating operators there, each with a differently designed boat.
 Boat rental is P150 per 30 minutes.
 If you prefer the pedal swan boat, it’s P200 for 30 minutes.
-You may want to hire somebody to row the boat for you and you just got to give them a tip.
-Our dad preferred to do the rowing.
+You may hire somebody to row the boat for you.
+But our dad preferred to do the rowing.

 Lion’s Head Photo Opp

 We are thankful to have hitched a ride with our cousin Caleb to Baguio City, so we were able to pass by Kennon Road.
-Because of that, we stopped over the Lion’s Head at the entrance of the city and had our photo opp.
+We stopped over the Lion’s Head at the entrance of the city and had our photo opp.
 You can have your Igorot costume photos here, too.

-But the best part was their strawberry taho.
-It was soooo good and had lots of whole candied strawberries in it.
-And the best thing is, it’s only P20.
-Dindin exclaimed that it’s the best part of the day because the taho was sooo good. hahaha
+The best part was their strawberry taho.
+It was soooo good for P20 and had lots of whole candied strawberries in it.
+Dindin exclaimed that it’s the best part of the day because the taho was sooo good.

-We passed by Kamiseta Hotel and hoped to check out the place.
+We passed by Kamiseta Hotel to check out the place.
 It turns out they have the Vanilla Cafe where we had cupcakes and a lot of photo opportunities.
-We tried their red velvet and bubblegum cupcakes and they are all sooo good!

 Local Food Appreciation